seccanj/testman4trac/README.txt

+Test Manager plugin for Trac

+Copyright (C) 2010-2022 Roberto Longobardi

+Guide to releases:
+  * With Trac 1.4.x  use plugins v.
+2.x.
+  * With Trac 1.2    use plugins v.
+1.20.x.
+  * With Trac 0.12.x use plugins v.
+1.9.x.

+    There is currently no version that works with Trac 1.5.x.

 Check the tutorial on YouTube: http://www.youtube.com/watch?v=BIi3QMT0rT4

-Test Manager plugin for Trac

-Copyright (C) 2010-2015 Roberto Longobardi

-This file is part of the Test Manager plugin for Trac.

 This software is licensed as described in the file COPYING, which you should have received as part of this distribution.
 The terms are also available at: